mech/Notes/Design (Product)/tools.md

 ## Prototyping

+> Interactive prototypes allowed me to express micro-interactions and workflows in a way that made sense to stakeholders, which improved my ability to communicate design tremendously.

+Prototyping benefits:

+1. Design solutions are truly holistic - designers are required to think through edge cases or microinteractions that don't necessarily present themselves when developing statics.
+2. Communication is clearer
+3. Clarity is achieved faster - A prototype is worth a thousand meetings.
+4. Help designers become better storyteller and better communicators.

 Rule of Optimization: Prototype before polishing.
 Get it working before you optimize it.

 **Prototype is the cheapest and easiest way to get an idea out of your head and into a testable form**